 Digitalization and automation is key

-Since 2010 the cost of batteries have been reduced by about 80 per cent.
+Since 2010 the cost of batteries has been reduced by about 80 percent.
 If development continues at a similar rate, electric vehicles will outperform combustible engines on all levels in 2025.
-In addition, intermediate storage of renewable energy is becoming more cost-effective.
+In addition, intermediate storage of renewable energy is becoming more cost-effective and the development of modern nuclear power is accelerating.
 In our lifetime, we have the opportunity to go from a lack of sustainable energy to an abundance that benefits everyone.

 This development is fundamentally driven by digitalization and within most of these climate-smart technologies, Sweden has companies that, in addition to driving the development forward in the country, have the potential to reach a world market.

 New societies and new individuals

 What is digitized ends up on an exponential development curve.
 This means that development accelerates and doubles in an interval of a few years.
 This is central because the adjustment we need to make must take place quickly.
 It will create new better societies, but also new individuals.
 We all need to think new and meet the changes that await us with curiosity, confidence, courage, and hope.
 The word anthropocene is Greek and means anthropos, human, and kainos, new.

 We are facing an enormous transition.
 But the journey does not begin now, it has already begun with the exponential development of technology.
 Now we must align and accelerate this fantastic development with our new role as planetary caretakers.